timescale/docs/cloud/multi-factor-authentication.md

 ## Multi-factor user authentication

-You can use two-factor authentication also known as 2-Step verification or 2FA to log in to your Timescale Cloud account.
-This enables secure logins that requires a second authentication code in addition to the user password.
+You can use two-factor authentication to log in to your Timescale Cloud account.
+Two-factor authentication, also known as two-step verification or 2FA, enables secure logins that requires a second authentication code in addition to the user password.
 You require an authentication code, provided by the Google Authenticator app on your mobile device.